 Asia de Cuba, the acclaimed restaurant at St Martins Lane in London.
 The inspiration for the Asia de Cuba concept is rooted in the undiscovered pleasures of the Chino-Latino cafes.
-The cuisine represents the marriage of Asian cuisine and technique infused with the tropical flavors of the Caribbean, home-style Cuban cooking using Asian ingredients
+The cuisine represents the marriage of Asian cuisine and technique infused with the tropical flavours of the Caribbean, home-style Cuban cooking using Asian ingredients

 This content has been supplied by Asia de Cuba